wiredviews/xperience-svg-media-dimensions/README.md

 1. Now any valid SVG that is uploaded to the Media Library, as an Attachment, or as a Meta file (ex: SKU image) will have its width/height values set.

 If there are any issues setting the dimensions for an SVG file, the Event Log will be updated with an error with the `EventCode` `SVG_DIMENSIONS_UPDATE_FAILURE`.

+1. (optional) The module can be disabled site-wide through the `SvgMediaDimensions_Enabled` CMS Setting.
+You will need to add a [custom settings to Xperience](https://docs.xperience.io/custom-development/creating-custom-modules/adding-custom-website-settings) to toggle the module off.
+The module defaults to enabled if no settings value is found.

 ## How Does It Work?